-- 1. Pre-condition the cabin with the temperature set to High and A/C turned ON. - 2.
+- 1. Precondition the cabin by turning Climate ON, setting temperature to High, and making sure A/C is ON. - 2.
 Turn on the front windshield defroster. - 3.
 Direct the air vents toward the door pillar cameras.

-For more information on clearing condensation from camera enclosures, see Cleaning Cameras and Sensors on page 81.
+For more information on clearing condensation from camera enclosures, see #unique_495 on page .